 Allow the suspension to extend normally and check gap halfway between front and rear idler wheels.
 Measure between slider shoe bottom and inside of track.
-The gap should be as given in SPECIFI-CATIONS at the end of this guide.
+The gap should be as given in SPECIFICATIONS in this guide.
 If the track tension is too loose, track will have a tendency to thump.

 NOTE: A belt tension tester (P/N 414 348 200) may be used to measure deflection as well as force applied.